-Introduction to the basic concepts and methods of illustration, as used for print media, including the creation of single and multi page drawings, posters, CD design, children's books, and sequential art.
-The class will cover the use of pen and ink, paint media, and practical business skills in order to enter the illustration field.
+Introduction to the basic concepts and methods of illustration as used for print media, including the creation of single and multipage drawings, posters, CD design, children's books, and sequen-

 ART 222(C) - FIGURE DRAWING I

 MassTransfer Block Code: Humanities/Fine and Performing Arts A basic studio course that concentrates on the fundamentals of visualizing the human figure in a variety of techniques: pencil, ink, charcoal, watercolor, acrylic, etc. The relevance of such visual elements as line, value, rhythm, form, space, and color in the composition of a figure rendering will be emphasized.